juan-osorio15/fullstack_todolist/README.md

 ## Observations

 Initially, I planned to make this a **fullstack** app with a frontend.
 However, as I progressed with the **Next.js frontend**, I realized I was not utilizing **TypeScript** effectively.
-I implemented my **own authentication with JWT**, leading to extra work becasue my initial plan was to store the JWT in **localStorage** and use it for protected routes.
-However, **TypeScript revealed multiple issues** that I do not yet know how to fix yet.
+I implemented my **own authentication with JWT**, leading to extra work becasue my initial plan was to store the JWT in **localStorage** and use it for protected routes.If I started this project again, I would use a library like Next Auth.
+In general, **TypeScript revealed multiple issues** with the way that I was building the frontend which I do not yet know how to fix yet.

 ### Challenges Faced:

 - I know the basics of TypeScript but had never used it in a fullstack project.
 - Setting up **React types** and Next.js **type configurations** was challenging.
-- Propper planning and type definitions havve to be done at the beginning of the project, not whenever issues appear
+- Propper planning and type definitions have to be done at the beginning of the project, not whenever issues appear

 I now recognize that I need to **deepen my understanding of TypeScript** in fullstack applications before continuing with the frontend and in order to take full advantage of it in the backend.